-At this stage of the leasing process, the act of leasing parcels would not result in any activity that might affect various resources.
-Even if lease parcels are leased, it remains unknown whether development would actually occur, and if so, where specific wells would be drilled and where facilities would be placed.
-This would not be determined until the BLM receives an APD in which detailed information about proposed wells and facilities would be provided for particular leases.
-Therefore, this EA discusses potential effects that could occur in the event of development.
+Potential indirect effects associated with a lease sale would result from any future developments.
+The BLM assumes there is a high interest in development of any leased parcels but, even if lease parcels are leased, it is speculative to assume development would actually occur, and if so, it is speculative to assume where specific wells would be drilled and where facilities would be placed.
+This would not be determined until the BLM receives and APD in which detailed information about proposed wells and facilities would be provided for particular leases.